kengoy/restaurant-order/README.md

 `npm start`

-The dev server should accessible on http://localhost:3000.
+The dev server should be listening on http://localhost:3000.

 ### Run a frontend app